IntersectMBO/cardano-node/doc/reference/Polls.md

 --out-file answer.tx.signed
 ```

-When we inspect the signed transaction,we can see that  **required signers** contains our cold key hash (the pool id), and **witnesses** contains both the cold and payment key data:
+When we inspect the signed transaction, we can see that **required signers** contain our cold key hash (the pool ID), and **witnesses** contain both the cold and payment key data:

 ```
 cardano-cli transaction view --tx-file answer.tx.signed